Lecturer Recruitment Guidelines

 Alternate candidates are applicants that the committee would like to hire if the proposed candidate(s) withdraws.
 It is critical that units clearly label alternate candidates using the “alternate for position” disposition reason and provide information in the disposition comment that explains the strengths that make them suitable for hire in the event that the proposed candidate withdraws, but also why they were not chosen as the proposed candidate.
 Candidates must be interviewed to be put forward as alternates for the position.

 For pool recruitments, candidates who are deselected for a specific hiring need cannot be put forward as the proposed candidate for that same hiring need at a later time, unless they were labeled as alternates.
-For all non-pool searches, after the first search report is approved, only candidates labeled as alternates in the original search report can be proposed for hire in subsequent search reports.

 Creating the Search Report

-Please utilize the Search Report Checklist for Pool Recruitments when creating the search report.
-Review the search report PDF in AP Recruit and ensure that it is clear who is being put forward and that all applicants were reviewed for each round.
-Verify that all items on the checklist have been completed before submitting search reports for approval.
+Once a top candidate is selected, and all candidates in the batch round have a disposition reason, a search report for the round can be created.
+Use the search report name to indicate the name(s) of the proposed candidate(s).
+Review the search report PDF in AP Recruit and ensure that it is clear who is being put forward and that all applicants have the correct statuses and disposition information.
+Verify that all items on the appropriate search report checklist for pool recruitments have been completed before submitting the search report for approval.